Does the Quran Tell Women to Wear Hijab/Headscarf?

 "Do not say falsely, 'this is lawful (halal) and that is prohibited (haram)', inventing a lie about God.
 Those who invent lies about God do not prosper."
 (Qur'an 16:116)

 The Qur'an reveals that women have been blessed with great beauty, and asks believing women to honour this gift by dressing modestly, ie in a dignified and conscientious manner.

 Those that follow the religion of Islam seek to find justifications for their personal agendas and will go to any length to find a Quranic verse they can use to promote their prejudiced views.
 It is necessary for a true believer to remain sincere and objective, and use an unbiased approach to God's verses to dispel the myths.
-The above sorts of people place their man-made religions and the words of their mullahs over that of God's word in the Qur'an.
+The Islamists place their man-made religions and the words of their mullahs over that of God's word in the Qur'an.
 The religion of Islam only keeps people away from reading the Qur'an directly, thinking over it, and surrendering to God.